a.k.a why’d I do it. jk, love this event ❤️🔥

 For those just getting into the event, here’s a guide for where to start.

 Now, if you are the writer, you could arguably carry the event.
-If your writing is just that good, no matter how bad your partner’s reading comprehension is, you guys should do reasonably well.
+If your writing is just that good, no matter how bad your partner’s reading comprehension is, you guys should do reasonably well (unless you failed to understand the first step, like me (different me this time)).
 Now of course you’ll place higher if you and your partner have good rapport and a predetermined system where you can write less to explain more.

-For online structures, the tricky part is a lot of the time you’ll see something that you aren’t sure if it is just given to your partner like that or they have to put two pieces together.
+For online structures (WICI), the tricky part is a lot of the time you’ll see something that you aren’t sure if it is just given to your partner like that or they have to put two pieces together.
 Always assume the latter, better safe than sorry.

 Let’s take this image and see how one may go about describing it.